For many Americans, a surprise expense — a tune-up for the car, a new roof on the house — can throw their finances into a tailspin.

 That company eventually sued Buchanan to force him to pay up.
-But Buchanan had an advantage few other targets of such lawsuits have: a lawyer.
+But Buchanan had an advantage few others in similar circumstances have: a lawyer.
 Last fall, with the help of Martin Rather ’24, a student attorney in Harvard Law School’s Consumer Protection Clinic, Buchanan fought the debt in court — and won.

 They weren’t alone in their victory.
 On a different day in court last semester, Rather and his fellow students saved community members a total of $10,000 — and an immeasurable amount of tears, frustration, and stress.

 More than half of people in the U.S. report that they would have no way to pay an unexpected bill of $1,000 in an emergency.
 At the same time, inflation continues to tick upward, even as a recent report from the Federal Reserve warned that consumer debt is rising at its fastest rate in 15 years, thanks to higher mortgage debt and credit card usage.